-7.48 After balancing tills, cash box or floats the actual count must be recorded and submitted without alteration.
-If the float or count is "over" staff are not permitted to claim the over amount for personal gain 7.49 Staff are not permitted to make derogatory comments about staff, members, directors or managers that can potentially insult, offend, intimidate or humiliate.
+7.49 Staff are not permitted to make derogatory comments about staff, members, directors or managers that can potentially insult, offend, intimidate or humiliate.

 7.50 No lewd, sexual or inappropriate conduct at The Galston Club.

 7.51.
 Any eventuality not mentioned in this handbook is at the discretion of the Management and may be subjected to review by a competent Fair Work Tribunal.